yeze322/botframework-sdk/Orchestrator/README.md

 ## Composer Integration

-\<TBD: This section is FYI in preparation for upcoming Composer functionality.
-It will be updated once ready.>
+Orchestrator can be used as recognizer in [Bot Framework Composer][19].
+To specify Orchestrator as a dialog recognizer:

+1. Enable Orchestrator feature in Composer's Application Settings.
+2. Select Orchestrator in the recognizer dropdown menu.
-Once the feature flag is enabled in Composer, it is possible to specify Orchestrator as a recognizer.
-For the most basic intent recognition cases, simply specify Orchestrator as the recognizer, and fill in the language data as you would for LUIS.
-For more advanced scenarios, such as dispatch orchestration, follow the steps above to import and tune up routing quality.
+3. Review, evaluate and adjust examples in language data as you would normally for LUIS to ensure recognition quality.

+This enables basic  intent recognition.
+For more advanced scenarios follow the steps above to import and tune up routing quality.
+See more about Composer Recognizers [here](https://docs.microsoft.com/en-us/composer/concept-dialog#recognizer).

+###### Limitations

+* **Important**: Orchestrator is limited to intents only.
+Entity definitions in LU will be ignored and no extraction will be performed during recognition.
+* Only the *default* base model is available to Orchestrator solutions.

+See the [School skill navigator](https://github.com/microsoft/BotBuilder-Samples/tree/main/experimental/orchestrator/Composer/01.school-skill-navigator#school-skill-navigator-bot) bot sample for more.